IN THE CIRCUIT COURT OF THE NINTH JUDICIAL CIRCUIT,

 WHERE DR. SHANKLIN IS COMING FROM?," was uncalled for and not based

 upon any evidence elicited at trial.
-Exacerbating the egregious misstatements by the
+Exacerbating the egregious misstatements

 prosecutor was the fact that trial counsel never objected to the improper and